-This Engine will operate on any O-31 Gauge Track system

-(both including M.T.H.'s RealTrax[®] or ScaleTrax[TM] or traditional tubular track.)
+This engine will operate on any traditional O-42 Gauge track system, including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track.
 It is also compatible with most standard AC transformers.
-(See pages 46 and 47 for a complete list of compatible transformers, power packs and wiring instructions.)
+(See page 46 & 47 for a complete list of compatible transformers, power packs, and wiring instructions.)